Admissions & Finance

 information

-• Applicants must have either completed a high school qualification or be in their final year of high school at the point of application
+• Applicants must have either completed their high school education or be in their final year of high school at the time of application.
+For final-year high school students, their courses must be completed before September for their applications to be considered.

-• We accept students from a wide range of national and international educational systems, the International Baccalaureate (IB), the European Baccalaureate, Advanced Placements (APs), and some outside of the EU.
+• We accept students from a wide range of national and international educational systems, such as A-levels, the International Baccalaureate (IB), the European Baccalaureate, Advanced Placements (APs), and some outside of the EU.
 Find out if your grades meet our academic entry requirements here.

 All Forward programmes are taught in English.
 You must have a very good overall level in English before you apply.